I am Emeritus Professor of Media and Cultural Studies, and the author, co-author or co-editor of nine books to date:

 I continue to be research active, following retirement from my previous position at the University as Professor of Media and Communications.

-Currently, I am pursuing my interests in non-representational theories and the study of quotidian cultures, and my next book has the working title: What are Non-Representational Theories For?
+Currently, I am pursuing my interests in non-representational theories and the study of everyday cultures, and my next authored book is to be called Everyday Cultures: Practical Sense in Daily Living (Routledge, forthcoming).

-Non-representational theories and the study of quotidian cultures, focusing on ‘the everyday skills that get us by’.
+Non-representational theories and the study of everyday cultures, focusing on formations of 'practical sense' in daily living.

 My background is in research on the everyday uses of new media technologies, where my work became associated with an approach known as ‘non-media-centric media studies’.